Should We Externally Rotate Our Shoulders in Down Dog?

 • “spin your elbow creases forward"“

-Why are we taught to ER the shoulders in down dog, from a biomechanical standpoint?
+Why are we taught to externally rotate the shoulders in down dog, from a biomechanical standpoint?

 It’s commonly believed that our shoulders are in a safer position if we ER them in down dog.
 This alignment is said to "protect our shoulders" from injury.